 Our Work in Kenya

 Moving Mountains Kenya was founded by Gavin Bate in 1991 to support street kids in Nairobi.
-Today, Moving Mountains Kenya has grown into a large NGO working on a wide variety of projects and initiatives across the country.
-All of our projects are conducted with the permission and support of local committees, authorities, and experts.
+Today, Moving Mountains Kenya works on a variety of projects and programmes across the country, and it implements the funding provided by the UK charity.
+All of our projects are conducted with the permission and support of local committees and communities.

-Our current programs in Kenya cover health initiatives, educational programmes, personal development, and social welfare.
-The volunteer opportunities offered with Moving Mountains Kenya are a unique opportunity to gather a deeper understanding of international development in Africa while experiencing some of the best adventure travel in the region.
+Our current programmes in Kenya cover health, education and personal development, and social welfare.
+The volunteer opportunities offered with Moving Mountains Kenya offer an opportunity to work with our staff on international development programmes while experiencing some of the adventure travel in the region.

-Above all else, the programmes at Moving Mountains Kenya are created by the community and for the community.
-Volunteering in Kenya with Moving Mountains is the chance to experience authentic community development supported by overseas commerce
+Above all else, the programmes at Moving Mountains Kenya are created by the community and for the community and most of the people working for the NGO are ex-beneficiaries.
+Many are former street children.

 Gilbert Njeru Chairman & Social welfare manager